Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Idea of construction and statement of weak singularity theorems

 We choose a time interval length $\Delta_0 \leq 0.5$ such that local time contraction, and, hence, a local time solution exists on the interval $[\tau_{\rho 0},\tau_{\rho 0}+\Delta_0]$.
 The equation for $u^{\rho,\nu,\tau_{\rho 0}}_i,~1\leq i\leq D$ becomes

-This equation is defined on a dilated time interval $\left[0,\Delta_{d} \right] $, where the relation of $\Delta_d$ to $\Delta_0$ follows form the time transformation.
+This equation is defined on a dilated time interval $\left[0,\Delta_{d} \right] $, where the relation of $\Delta_d$ to $\Delta_0$ follows from the time transformation.
 Now assume that an arbitrary large but fixed time horizon $T_{\rho}>0$ is given.
 Note that this corresponds to an original time horizon $T=\rho T_{\rho}$ with $\rho$ as in (\ref{rho}).
-Since $\rho$ dependsonly on dimension, a spatial norm of the initial data (and the spatial kernel constant $C_K$) global results with arbitrary horizon $T_{\rho}$ transfer to global results with respectto original time.
+Since $\rho$ depends only on the dimension and the data size in the $H^m\cap C^m$-norm essentially, a spatial norm of the initial data (and the spatial kernel constant $C_K$) global results with arbitrary horizon $T_{\rho}$ transfer to global results with respect to original time.
 Assume that for $m\geq 2$ and for some $0\leq \tau_{\rho 0}<T$ we have a global upper bound

 We may assume that $C\geq 3$.
 Then

 if $\rho$ is chosen as in (\ref{rho}).
 Hence,

 This implies that